 '''

-classmethod get_local_workflow_coordination_dir(workflow_id:

-str.

-con-

-fig_work_dir:

-Optional[str]

-= None \rightarrow str
+classmethod get_local_workflow_coordination_dir(workflow_id: str, config_work_dir: Optional[str], config_coordination_dir: Optional[str]) \rightarrow str

 '''

 Return the directory where coordination files should be located for this workflow on this machine.
 These include internal Toil databases and lock files for the machine.

 If an in-memory filesystem is available, it is used.
 Otherwise, the local workflow directory, which may be on a shared network filesystem, is used.